Dr Niall Caldwell – Managing Director

 This led to designing advanced hydraulic machines that were applicable not only to waves but, also, other forms of renewable energy and conventional vehicle transmissions.
 Win led the project at the university and led the creation of Artemis Intelligent Power.

 Win holds the Chair of Energy Storage at the University of Edinburgh and is a Fellow of the Royal Academy of Engineering, the RSE, the Institution of Mechanical Engineers and the RSA.

 When there are no meetings to chair, many of Win’s happiest moments are spent in his workshop or driving a tractor at his loch-side paradise.

 Uwe has worked at Artemis since 1996.
-As Chief Engineer, he manages the mechanical development of Digital Displacement® machines.
+As Technical Director, he manages the mechanical development of Digital Displacement® machines.
 He supervises twelve engineers, all of whom are involved in the design, testing and improvement of the core hardware, or in systems where it can be applied.

 Uwe completed an engineering diploma in Germany and completed a part-time PhD at the University of Edinburgh in 2004, during which he developed some of the fundamental Digital Displacement® technology.
 He is passionate about improving the practical training of engineers and teaches a hands-on engineering design class at the University of Edinburgh.

 Uwe has three children and enjoys doing outdoor activities with them.
 He loves sailing and runs the youth dinghy sailing group at Portobello on a voluntary basis.